-Remarkably, the main result, even if it is only three lines, is able to produce, as theorems, all axioms of quantum mechanics-including the famously elusive wave-function collapse mechanism, and the origin of the Born rule-thus it constitute, necessarily, a more fundamental formalism of QM that all other alternatives requiring axiomatic definitions.
-Finally, it necessitate, implies and guarantees the ensemble interpretation of quantum mechanics.
+Remarkably, the main result, even if it is basrely three lines, is able to produce, as theorems, all axioms of quantum mechanics-including the famously elusive wave-function collapse mechanism, and the origin of the Born rule-thus it constitute, necessarily, a more fundamental formalism of QM that all other alternatives requiring axiomatic definitions.
+Finally, it necessitate, implies and guarantees not only ensemble interpretation of quantum mechanics, but also derives it from maximum entropy principles.
 It thus offers a "total solution" to the foundation and origins of QM.

 The study of the main result will be in two parts.
-In the first part and here, to recover QM, we will reduce the expressivity of the constraint of the main result to that of the matrix representation of the complex number, as opposed to a general matrix.
+In the first part, to recover QM, we will reduce the expressivity of the constraint of the main result to that of the matrix representation of the complex number, as opposed to a general matrix.
 In this special case, we will recover standard QM without gravity.
-In the section following this one, we will investigate the unadulterated version of the main result and show that it produces a complete theory of quantum gravity adhering both to 1) all axioms of QM, and also 2) is a complete formulation of general relativity, thus producing quantum gravity.
+In the section following this one, we will investigate the unadulterated version of the main result and show that it produces a complete theory of quantum gravity adhering both to 1) all axioms of QM, and also 2) is a complete formulation of general relativity, thus producing a theory of quantum gravity.